cloud-gov/pages-build-container/README.md

 Update the appropriate fields to contain the desired values for your build, see [build arguments](#build-arguments) for options.
 The `.local` folder should not be checked into version control (it is in `.gitignore`) and will be mounted into the Docker container at `/tmp/local`.

 #### Initialize the database
 This only needs to be once.
 To force a reinitialization of the database, remove the `tmp/db` folder in the project root and run the below command again.
-If the database is not ready when running a build (despite the healthcheck), just try running the build again.

 ```sh
   docker-compose run --rm db